arista-netdevops-community/avd-extended-workshop/marp_slides.md

 - Currently ports to `host1` are configured as access ports in VLAN110.
 - Let's change that to a trunk with VLANs 110 and 160 allowed.
 - Open `avd_inventory/group_vars/ATD_SERVERS.yml` and add a new port profile.
-The updated configuration is shown on the right.
+The change is shown on the right.
 - Run `ansible-playbook playbooks/atd-fabric-build.yml` to generate new configs.
 - Click `Source Control` icon on the left panel and check the diffs.
 - Commit you change with a meaningful commit message.